gvellut/jncep/README.md

 ## J-Novel Club account credentials

 All the commands need some user credentials (email and password) in order to communicate with the J-Novel Club API.
-They are the same values as the ones used to log in to the J-Novel Club website with a browser (unless you used _Sign in with Google_ or _Sign in with Facebook_: In that case, see the section below).
+They are the same values as the ones used to log in to the J-Novel Club website with a browser (unless _Sign in with Google_ or _Sign in with Facebook_ is used: In that case, see the section just below).

 Those credentials can be passed directly on the command line using the `--email` and `--password` arguments to the __command__ (or subcommand for `track`), not the `jncep` tool directly.
 For example, using the `epub` command: